microsoft/code-with-engineering-playbook/source-control/pull-request-templates/README.md

 ...
 ```

-It is also worth noting that the rendering of markdown is different between Azure DevOps and GitHub so the links below are specific to the rendering within GitHub
+It is also worth noting that the rendering of markdown is different between Azure DevOps and GitHub so the links below are specific to the rendering within GitHub.
+Checkout the [GitHub Documentation](https://docs.github.com/en/free-pro-team@latest/github/building-a-strong-community/creating-a-pull-request-template-for-your-repository) for more information.

 ### Example Templates